ali-maameri02/ali-maameri02/README.md

-- 🌱 I’m currently learning **React,artificiel intteligence in web**
+- 🌱 I’m currently learning **ReactNative,artificiel intteligence in we**

 - 💬 Ask me about **web developement ,arduino**